ethereum/ethereum-org-website/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 ---
 title: How to turn your Raspberry Pi 4 into a node just by flashing the MicroSD card
-description: Flash your Raspberry Pi 4, plug in an ethernet cable, connect the SSD disk and power up the device to turn the Raspberry Pi 4 into a full Ethereum 1.0 node or an Ethereum 2.0 node (beacon chain / validator)
+description: Flash your Raspberry Pi 4, plug in an ethernet cable, connect the SSD disk and power up the device to turn the Raspberry Pi 4 into a full Ethereum node running the execution layer, or consensus layer (Beacon Chain / validator)
 author: "EthereumOnArm"
-tags: ["clients", "eth2", "nodes"]
+tags: ["clients", "execution layer", "consensus layer", "nodes"]
 lang: en
 sidebar: true
 skill: intermediate